 In 1995, Kate Moore, recently laid off from her restaurant job, responded to a newspaper ad soliciting “time travelers” to work at Plimoth Plantation.
 Moore, who lives in Dennis Port, is now in her 18th season working in 1627.
+Ever dreamed of working at Plimoth Plantation as a Pilgrim?
 Although there’s no established training path to follow if a career in historical interpretation is calling you, there are a few traits and abilities that Moore feels are essential to success.

 At the start of every new season (or character), Moore makes a timeline of the major events in her character’s life: where she grew up, when she moved, whom she married.
 To develop historical context, reading primary-source materials–Of Plimoth Plantation by William Bradford and by Edward Winslow, for example–is a must.
 “Being an interpreter is less like being an actor memorizing lines,” Moore says, “and more like a professor teaching the same subject each year.”

 The inhabitants of 1627 New Plimoth represented 17 different regional dialects, so getting the speech down requires a lot of practice.
 As part of their pre-season training each spring, interpreters listen to tapes and gather in small groups to rehearse aloud.
 That’s important, Moore says: “I want to make it come alive for others the way it has for me.”